lokeshh/numRu/README.md

 ## Contributing

+* To report bugs please create an issue [here](https://github.com/lokeshh/numRu/issues)
+* If you have fixed a bug, then please create a PR [here](https://github.com/lokeshh/numRu/pulls).
+While creating a PR please follow [contributing guidelines](CONTRIBUTING.md)

-Bug reports and pull requests are welcome on GitHub at https://github.com/lokeshh/numru.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.
+Note - This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License